xmr2911/pae-2022-qt-camera/README.md

 -Download STM32 CubeIDE.
 Link: https://www.st.com/en/development-tools/stm32cubeide.html .

--Unzip the files.
+-Unzip the files (uart_camerav2.rar).

--Open a project using these files (File/Open project from file system).
-Use the unzip directory.
+-Open a project using these files using STM32 CubeIDE (File/Open project from file system).
+Use the unzipped directory.

 -Follow the tutorial, locate at the end of the FDR report, in order to use the camera.